DrLex0/quake-frogbots/README.md

 The Quake Frogbot allows to add computer-controlled players to the first _Quake_ game.
 (Not to be confused with some JFrog thing.).
 It was created by _Robert 'Frog' Field_ in 1997.
 The Frogbot is regarded as one of the better performing bots.
 With a properly crafted waypoint file, the bots simulate a real human opponent rather well, and are still impressive despite their age and the fact that it is all implemented in QuakeC.

-The bot relies on _waypoint files_ that have to be created for each map and that need to be compiled into the Frogbot.
-In the first decade of the 21st century, _Trinca_ did a gargantuan job of making and collecting waypoints for about 400 maps.
+The bot relies on _waypoint files_ that have to be created for each map.
+In previous Frogbot incarnations, waypoints needed to be compiled into the _qwprogs.dat._ In the first decade of the 21st century, _Trinca_ did a gargantuan job of making and collecting waypoints for about 400 maps.

 The old Frogbot had a few issues that lead to practically nobody creating new waypoints after Trinca's anymore:
 - Building the qwprogs with support for more than a few 100 maps was only possible with a very specific Windows build of the FTEQCC compiler.
+- It was not possible to add Frogbot support to a map without recompiling the _qwprogs.dat,_ which lead to an obvious problem of getting one's new maps added to whatever was the most popularly distributed Frogbot build.
 - The waypoint creation tool had quite a few usability problems, making the workflow awkward.
 - The source for the waypoint tool had become unavailable (or near impossible to find), making it infeasible to resume editing existing waypoints.
 Either one had to do a whole map in one go (insane for larger maps), or manually edit the code.